Community Energy State of the Sector 2021

 Previous reports have been used by local and national government, network operators, MPs, campaigning and environmental organisations, and many other organisations within the sector itself.
 The data underpins the work of Community Energy England, Scotland and Wales to support the sector and lobby for more supportive policies.
 Responses provided this year will be added to previous years’ data to form a comprehensive picture of the progress and impact of the incredible work happening across the community energy sector.
 This will allow the State of the Sector Report to once again educate and influence policy makers and sector stakeholders.

-You can view the State of the Sector 2019 report and other Community Energy England publications here.
+You can download the 2020 and other previous reports and other Community Energy England publications here.